Africa and the African Diaspora

 HIST 165 Slavery in the Americas

-HIST 181 Civil Rights Revolution
+HIST 181 Civil Rights and Black Power

 HIST 277 African-American History